jagprog5/CNeuralNet/README.md

 # C Neural Network

 Use `make run` to compile and run.
 Needs the [ncurses](https://www.cyberciti.biz/faq/linux-install-ncurses-library-headers-on-debian-ubuntu-centos-fedora/) library.
+Or, run in a docker container (139MB).

 [Classifies the MNIST handwritten digit database](http://yann.lecun.com/exdb/mnist/)